 The Company evaluated subsequent events and transactions that occurred after the balance sheet date through the date the financial statements were issued.
-Other than described herein and in Note 2, the Company did not identify any other subsequent events that would have required adjustment or disclosure in the financial statements.
+Other than described herein, the Company did not identify any other subsequent events that would have required adjustment or disclosure in the financial statements.